© Hotel Almudaina

 Basic Bar & Restaurant

-Tucked away in a street in close proximity to the bigger El Corte Inglés, Basic Bar & Restaurant is a hidden treasure that came highly recommended by a friend who has lived on the island for over 20 years.
-The restaurant itself resembles a minimalist art gallery and the modern Mediterranean food imitates this theme thanks to its artistic flare.
-A sample menu looks something like this: ‘Goats cheese with beetroot and apple’ to start, followed by ‘Grilled squid with creamy vegetable rice’ and ‘Apple strudel with vanilla sauce’ to finish.
-A no-frills, friendly vibe means it is frequented by Spanish and expats alike.
-This place is perfect for those who need to replenish after a hard morning of shopping in Palma or those who like to veer away from the touristy restaurants of the city.
+Tucked away in a side street on the east side of the Avenidas, close to the big department store, El Corte Inglés, Basic Bar & Restaurant is a hidden treasure that was highly recommended by a friend who has lived on the island for over 20 years.
+The restaurant itself resembles an art gallery with a minimalist interior.
+The modern, Mediterranean menu beautifully compliments the setting with an artistic flare.
+There is a choice between three for your entrée and main course, finishing with a seasonal ‘Postre del día’.
+A sample menu here, would look something like this: ‘Chicken Gyozas with Ginger and Kim Chi Sauce’ to start, followed by ‘Tuna Fillet with Oriental Rice’ and ‘Apple strudel with vanilla sauce’ to finish.
+Their no-frills and friendly vibe frequently invites their returning Spanish customers and expats alike.
+Perfect for those who need to replenish after a busy morning of shopping in Palma or those who like to veer away from the touristy restaurants of the city.

 La Vasca

-Located within easy reach of Avenida Jaime III, you can escape the hustle and bustle of Palma for an authentic Mallorcan setting at La Vasca This is a wonderful spot to immerse yourself in the true Palma, and rub shoulders with the locals, many of which are business people in the area.
-The mouth-watering 'menú del día' would look something like this: to start ‘Fettucine Carbonara with mushrooms' then, for the main course, ‘Cod gratinee with honey alioli’ followed by a ‘homemade cheesecake’.
+Located within easy reach of Avenida Jaime III, you can escape the city hustle and bustle for an authentic Mallorcan setting at La Vasca; a superb spot and an opportunity to immerse yourself in the Mallorquin culture, rubbing shoulders with many of the local city dwellers.
+An example of their mouth-watering 'menú del día' might include a starter of ‘Filled cannelloni with minced beef and truffle' followed by ‘Cod gratinee with honey alioli’ and finishing finally with a Mallorcan version of everyone’s staple favourite - ‘Tarta de queso’.

 Lunch with a view